Peperworx/fluxion/docs/getting_started/sending_messages.md

 use config::FluxionConfig;

-use fluxion::{Fluxion, Actor, FluxionParams, Handler, ActorContext, Event, ActorError, Message};
+use fluxion::{Fluxion, Actor, FluxionParams, Handler, ActorContext, Event, ActorError, Message, System};

 /// Our actor, which can contain any data we want.
 For now we will leave it empty.